 After we reached Holland and while High Life was out of commission at Eldean, we decided to rent a car and take a trip back to Maryland to check on the house.
 It was good to be home and take care of essentials, but we were soon anxious to get back to the boat and continue to Chicago.

 We returned to Holland during the week after Labor Day and with the engine sounding good, we settled with the yard and headed to South Haven, another idyllic Lake Michigan harbor town.
-From there Gene plotted a direct course to Chicago, about seventy-five miles away, mapping a possible stop at St. Joe’s, which would give us a bail-out point of the weather changed for the worse.
+From there Gene plotted a direct course to Chicago, about seventy-five miles away, mapping a possible stop at St. Joe’s, which would give us a bail-out point if the weather changed for the worse.

 As we approached St. Joe’s from the north, the lake was like a millpond, with only a few sloppy, leftover swells, so we turned southwest and headed for the Windy City.
 By late afternoon the tops of the John Hancock and Sears Towers were peeking out of the haze, and it wasn’t long before we were passing the Chicago Harbor Light and entering Monroe Harbor.

 If there is such a thing as déjà vu, we experienced it there.
 We had kept our first sailboat on a mooring at this harbor and we always dreaded approaching the breakwater.
 A gusty wind never failed to build up the seas and the Marlyn, a cruise boat full of gawking tourists, always steamed by as we tried to douse our flailing sails.
 Here we were, thirty years later, entering our old harbor with the Marlyn right behind us.
 Welcome home!
 We got our slip assignment at DuSable Harbor, just north of Monroe, and were glad to have a helpful boater catch our lines as we bucked a gusty twenty-knot wind while maneuvering into a tight slip.
-This harbor is an ideal location for visiting cruisers because you can walk, bike or hail a cab to just about anywhere in Chicago.
+This harbor is an ideal location for visiting cruisers because you can walk, bike or hail a cab or Uber to just about anywhere in Chicago.

 On the dock we met several Loopers going in all directions.
 Some were looking for a culture fix and had theater tickets; sports fans were headed to Wrigley Field or Comiskey Park; and many more were bound for the Magnificent Mile to find a spa and to shop till they dropped.